polkadot-fellows/RFCs/text/introduce-xcq.md

       - Invoking queries from unauthorized sources
     - Edge cases:
       - Queries with minimal or maximum allowed input sizes
-      - Queries requesting data at the boundaries of available ranges
-  - Integration tests to ensure proper interaction with off-chain wallets/UI and on-chain XCM, including the aforementioned use cases in Motivation section.
+  - Integration tests to ensure proper interaction with off-chain wallets/UI and on-chain XCM, including the aforementioned use cases in **Motivation** section.

 - Security:
   - The XCQ system must enforce a strict read-only policy for all query operations.
 A mechanism should be implemented to prevent any state-changing operations within XCQ queries.
-  - The security model should include measures to prevent potential attack vectors such as resource exhaustion or malicious query injection.
   - Clear guidelines and best practices should be provided for parachain developers to ensure secure implementation.

 ## Performance, Ergonomics, and Compatibility